iontorrent/sdk-docs/source/plugin/getting_started.rst

 Getting Started with Plugins
 ============================
 The plugin framework is primarily an extension of the analysis pipeline and executes custom python modules (plugins) at different points in the pipeline process.
-There are 3 reason for writing a plugin:
+There are 3 reasons for writing a plugin:

 #.
 Data Management: the transfer or backup of data to a secondary file server or remote site.
 #.
 Quality Assurance/Quality Control: These plugins check the quality of the data and give you access